-The 2014 Corihuarmi capital budget is \$1.9 million, including \$1.5 million for a heap leach pad expansion that will commence in the third quarter of 2014.
+The 2014 Corihuarmi capital expenditure budget is \$1.9 million, including \$1.5 million for a heap leach pad expansion that commenced in the third quarter of 2014.
 This expansion is to accommodate all of the material that is scheduled to be mined and stacked until late-2015.

-On 30 June 2014, the Company announced that the Ollachea Gold Project in Peru had received its Construction Permit, which was the final significant permit required to build the mine.
-With the Construction Permit now granted, only project financing remains outstanding prior to the commencement of construction.
+At the Company's flagship Ollachea Gold Project in Peru, the Company announced on 30 June 2014 that it had received its Construction Permit, the final significant permit required to commence construction of the mine.
+With the Construction Permit granted, only project financing remains outstanding prior to the commencement of construction.

-The Company also announced on 30 June 2014, that following extensive technical due diligence and in accordance with a debt financing mandate, the Company had received a Committed Letter of Offer from Macquarie Bank for a senior Project Loan Facility for \$100,000,000.
-Following the consolidation of the existing \$30 million Macquarie Finance Facility, this would provide \$70,000,000 of new funds towards the construction of the Ollachea Gold Mine.
+The Company also announced on 30 June 2014, following extensive technical due diligence, that it had received a Committed Letter of Offer from Macquarie Bank for a senior Project Loan Facility for \$100 million.
+Following the consolidation of the existing \$30 million Macquarie Finance Facility, this would provide \$70 million of new funds towards the construction of the Ollachea Gold Mine.

 A condition precedent of drawing on the Project Loan Facility is that all the costs associated with the development of the Ollachea Gold Project be fully funded and the Company continues to advance discussions with various parties to obtain the balance of the funding required.
 Sources of additional financing may include, but are not limited to, the sale of a production royalty, the sale of a royalty stream, subordinated debt instruments, the sale of an interest in the project or equity financing.